thomas-touhey/cahute/docs/headers/cahute/error.rst

     The logs can be investigated for more information.

+.. c:macro:: CAHUTE_ERROR_ABORT

+    Error raised if a function was aborted by the user.

 .. c:macro:: CAHUTE_ERROR_IMPL

     Error raised if a required feature or code path was unimplemented.